 Careful scrutiny of the chart shows much shallower drawdowns which are roughly half of the Vanguard Balanced and roughly a third of the Standard & Poor's 500.
 Not only are drawdowns reduced, but returns are more than double those of the Standard & Poor's 500 (remember to subtract the starting $100,000 from the ending value to calculate the net change increase in value).

-While Vanguard Balanced held a constant equity/fixed income allocation for 17 years (60% equities and 40% fixed income), the Market Conditions Model had a choice of being 100% equity, 100% fixed income or 50% equity and 50% fixed income during any one month.
-Over the course of 18 years, the Market Conditions Model did a far better job of adapting to market conditions even as the average equity/fixed income allocation very closely approximated the same 60%/40% as the Vanguard Balanced.
+While Vanguard Balanced held a constant equity/fixed income allocation for 20 years (60% equities and 40% fixed income), the Market Conditions Model had a choice of being 100% equity, 100% fixed income or 50% equity and 50% fixed income during any one month.
+Over the course of 20 years, the Market Conditions Model did a far better job of adapting to market conditions.
+Interestingly, the average equity/fixed income allocation using the Market Conditions Model very closely approximated the same 60%/40% as the Vanguard Balanced.